cybozu-go/neco/docs/update.md

 1. Check latest version from GitHub releases.
 2. The leader `neco-updater` takes a copy of the list of boot servers.
-3. The leader puts the new version of `neco` package in etcd.  `<prefix>/current`
+3. The leader puts the new version of `neco` package in etcd.  `<prefix>/status/current`

     ```json
     {
         "version": "1.2.3-1",
-        "servers": [1, 2, 3]
+        "servers": [1, 2, 3],
+        "stop": false,
     }
     ```

 4. On each boot server, `neco-worker` watches etcd; when it finds 2, install the new version.
 5. If `neco-worker` is the same version, it starts update process.

-When `neco-worker` needs to synchronize with others, it uses an etcd key as a counter.
-Once the counter becomes the same number of boot servers, `neco-worker` proceeds.
+6. Before each update step, `neco-worker` synchronizes with other workers.

+    ```json
+    {
+        "version": "1.2.3-1",
+        "step": 2,
+        "finished": false,
+        "error": false,
+        "message": ""
+    }
+    ```

+To synchronize with other workers, `neco-worker` records the current step in `step` field of `<prefix>/status/bootserver/<LRN>` status record.
+Once all workers record the new step, they proceed to the step.

 If it takes too long, `neco-worker` should time-outs.

 Failure and recovery